melissamelissa20032003/melissamelissa20032003/README.md

-- 👋 Hi, I’m @melissamelissa20032003
+- 👋 Hi, Welcome to my github, My name is Melissa BOUTLENDJ
-- 👀 I’m interested in web divelopement and  problem solving
+- 👀 I’m interested in data science and artifitial intelligence
-- 🌱 I’m currently learning css and data structure & algorithms
-- 💞️ I’m looking to collaborate on c++ project
+- 💞️ I’m looking to collaborate on IA projects
 - 📫 How to reach me : here is my email melissaboutlendj@gmail.com

 <!---